mhansen/graphviz-docs/content/en/docs/attr-types/point.md

 ---
 title: point
+description: 2-dimensional (or 3-dimensional) geometrical point in space
 ---
 `"%f,%f('!')?"` representing the point `(x,y)`.
 The optional `'!'` indicates the node position should not change (input-only).